Executing structural change so it holds in an

 -

-Change execution support when
+Change execution when it matters most

 Align decision-makers before execution begins